SDG Summer School 2021: Open Source Health Solutions

 Qualifications: Students from all backgrounds are welcome, including science and technology, media and design, public health and business.

-Application: opens 28 April and closes 23 May.
+Application: opens 28 April and closes 1 July (extended deadline).
 [Link to application form]

-Participation fee: 2000 CHF, reduced fee of 1000 CHF for high-school students and 500 CHF for UNIGE students.
+Participation fee: For participants in Geneva, 2000 CHF, reduced fee of 1000 CHF for local high-school students and 500 CHF for UNIGE students.
+Applicants can request a motivated fee waiver.
+No travel or accommodation support available.

 Prizes: Top teams can apply to our SDG Accelerator programme to support further development of their project.